REZAULKARIM2024/meridian-test-automation/README.md

 mocked or stubbed, so the automation suite is exercising the same code path a real user would hit.

-The point of the project is the QA process as much as the app itself: 53 mapped test cases across accessibility, auth, booking, navigation, pharmacy, performance, and clinical trials, driven through a Page Object Model in Playwright, plus a debug harness used mid-project to catch and fix a real backend bug (see [Known Issues & QA Findings](#known-issues--qa-findings)).
+The point of the project is the QA process as much as the app itself: 54 automated Playwright tests across accessibility, auth, booking, navigation, pharmacy, performance, and clinical trials, driven through a Page Object Model, running green in CI on every push, with a real production bug and a real CI-only flake both root-caused and fixed rather than papered over (see
+[Known Issues & QA Findings](#known-issues--qa-findings)).

 ## Architecture